 Writer or prophet?
 Jules Verne, famous science fiction writer not only produced texts that we still talk about today in our classrooms, science groups, book clubs and cartoon such as Rick and Morty; he also predicted these seven technologies in his texts.

 Not many people know this, but he is in fact, one of the original fathers of Science Fiction that affected a world wide audience.
-Jules Verne, was a French author writing the famous classics like Around the World in 80 Days, and 20K Leagues Under the Sea was born #OTD in 1828.
+Jules Verne, was a French author writing the famous classics like Around the World in 80 Days, and 20K Leagues Under the Sea was born in 1828.

 Beyond just the plot devices and aesthetic that still influences sci-fi stories to this day, Jules Verne made predictions about technology that are true.

-He was also apparently a prophet.
+Jules Verne, the prophet.
 Here are 7 futuristic ideas or inventions that he depicted in his sci-fi fiction.

 1. Electric Submarines: Jules Verne’s fantastical imagination produced inventions that were just as memorable as his protagonists.
 In the story Twenty Thousand Leagues Under the Sea, Verne introduced the world to the submarine Nautilus.